-BOULDER, Colo. — An athlete died a day after being pulled from the water during the Boulder Ironman 70.3 triathlon in Colorado.
+BOULDER, Colo. — An athlete died a day after he was pulled from the water during the Boulder Ironman 70.3 triathlon in Colorado.
 It was the third death in four years of Ironman competitions in Boulder.

-A witness, physician Donald Cain from Wisconsin, told the Daily Camera in Boulder that a man was pulled from the water on Saturday.
+A witness, physician Donald Cain from Wisconsin, told the Daily Camera in Boulder that a man was pulled from the water on Saturday, and Ironman officials say the athlete died Sunday.
+The Boulder County coroner identified the man as 50-year-old Scott Michaelis, of Wichita, Kansas.

 A 70.3 triathlon, or half Ironman, involves swimming 1.2 miles (1.9 kilometers), biking 56 miles (90 kilometers) and running 13.1 miles (21 kilometers).

-Michelle Walters, 34, of McCook, Nebraska, died after being struck by a vehicle during Boulder's 2016 Ironman race while 40-year-old Brian Godlove of Fairfax, Virginia, died three days after a 2015 race from dehydration and muscle tissue breakdown.
+Thirty-four-year-old Michelle Walters, of McCook, Nebraska, died after being struck by a vehicle during the 2016 race, and 40-year-old Brian Godlove of Fairfax, Virginia, died three days after a 2015 race from dehydration and muscle tissue breakdown.